 Again, here is the album on Bandcamp, or you can also listen to it right below (note that there are 12 tracks — you may need to scroll the playlist to see the last ones).

-For this episode I created a more serene version of the theme tune as well as the extended piece “Passages Dark and Light” made up of peaks and valleys.
+For this episode I created a more serene version of the season 4 theme tune as well as the extended piece “Passages Dark and Light” made up of peaks and valleys.
 The first and last tracks present two versions of this with just the peaks without the meditative guitar valleys.

 “Lovecraft’s Garden” accompanies in the episode my reading of H. P. Lovecraft’s poem “The Garden”, and the reading itself follows the music-only track.